 Understanding Coverage B: How Your Home Policy Handles a Guest House

-When you build or already own a guest house, ADU, or other detached dwelling on your property, your standard homeowners policy does provide some coverage — but it may not be nearly enough.
+When you build or already own a guest house, ADU, or other detached dwelling on your property, your standard homeowners policy does provide some coverage, but it may not be nearly enough.
 The section of your homeowners policy that handles this is Coverage B, also known as Other Structures Coverage.

 For a modest storage shed, that may be fine.
-But for a finished guest house or a fully equipped ADU that costs $150,000–$250,000+ to build, that 10% default can leave you dangerously underinsured.
+But with 2026 ADU construction costs running $150,000 to $400,000+ depending on location and finish level, that 10% default can leave you dangerously underinsured.
+In California, detached ADUs now commonly cost $225,000 to $400,000, while garage conversions typically run $150,000 to $250,000.

 Learn more about how other structures coverage works and what qualifies under Coverage B.